tlamedia/gtm-kit/readme.txt

 #### Other:
 * Minor refactoring

-= 2.1.0 =

-Release date: 2024-10-01

-Find out about what's new in our [our release post](https://gtmkit.com/gtm-kit-2-1/).

-#### Enhancements:
-* Added support for the Bricks theme builder.

-#### Bugfixes:
-* In some cases other plugins or a theme could block GTM Kit from firing JS event like the one that fires the add_to_cart GTM event.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on gtmkit.com](https://gtmkit.com/changelog/).